vision468/vision468/README.md

 - **Champion** of the Brazilian Student Smart Soccer Simulation Competition as a coach.
 (2021)
 - Participated as a coach in the **17th Iran Open competitions**, RMRC league.
 (2023)
-- Served as a referee in the **RoboCup competitions** at Noshirvani University of Technology, Babol, in the Smart Soccer league.
+- Served as a referee in the **RainoCup competitions** at Noshirvani University of Technology, Babol, in the Smart Soccer league.
 (2023)
 - **ORAL presentation** in the 7th international conference on Pattern Recognition and Image Analysis.
 (2024)

 ## Projects & Academic Experiences 📚